2 Tbsp a Day to Eliminate Constipation, Inflammation, and Magnesium Deficiency

 Speaking of cholesterol, depending on how much salmon you eat, chia seeds have anywhere from 100%-600% more omega-3s than salmon.

-They do have different types of omega-3—salmon has EPA and DHA, which I really like because they impact inflammation in your body.
+They do have different types of omega-3—salmon has EPA and DHA, which I really like because they support a healthy inflammatory response in your body.

-Chia gives you ALA, the plant-based omega-3, which helps lower inflammation and helps out with blood pressure and joint health.
+Chia gives you ALA, the plant-based omega-3, which helps blood pressure and joint health.

 More Antioxidants Than Blueberries